Sportive Breaks

 Bourg d’Oisans

-If you were with us for our Etape du Tour weekend we will help transport you to your hotel in Bourg d’Oisans.
-If you wish to join us today then please contact us for options for airport transfers from Geneva airport.
+If you were with us for our Etape du Tour weekend we will help transport you to the Residence l’Ours Blanc.
+If you wish to join us today then please contact us for options for private airport transfers from Geneva Airport.

 Residence Ours Blanc is located in the centre of Alpe d’Huez.
 Your stay is on a self catering basis meaning that you will look after your own meals for the week.